sugoidogo/cf-r2-browser/README.md

 This worker allows you to browse and download files from R2 buckets in your web browser.
 Supports multiple domains and buckets from a single worker.
-Suppors configuration via `wrangler.toml` or Cloudflare dashboard.
+Supports configuration via `wrangler.toml` or Cloudflare dashboard.

 # Setup
 Deploy with the button above, or clone this repo and configure via `wrangler.toml` before deploying.
 In your worker settings, you must set a custom domain (unless you want to use the default workers subdomain), bind an r2 bucket, and then create a variable binding where the key is the domain name and the value is the variable name of the bucket binding.
-If you don't understand what that means, check the comments in `wrangler.toml`
+An example config is commented in the `wrangler.toml`.